microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/onlinemeeting-get.md

 >- The `/app` path is deprecated.
 Going forward, use the `/communications` path.
 >- `userId` is the object ID of a user in [Azure user management portal](https://portal.azure.com/#blade/Microsoft_AAD_IAM/UsersManagementMenuBlade).
 For more details, see [application access policy](/graph/cloud-communication-online-meeting-application-access-policy).
 >- `meetingId` is the **id** of an [onlineMeeting](../resources/onlinemeeting.md) object.
 > - **videoTeleconferenceId** is generated for Cloud-Video-Interop licensed users and can be found in an [onlineMeeting](../resources/onlinemeeting.md) object.
-Refer to [VTC conference id](/microsoftteams/cloud-video-interop-for-teams-set-up) for more details.
+For details, see [VTC conference id](/microsoftteams/cloud-video-interop-for-teams-set-up).
 >- `joinWebUrl` must be URL encoded.

 ## Optional query parameters